veltzer/teaching-slides/marp/correct_development.md

     * reading your code
     * infrastructure for visibility
     * configurable logging
-* Debugging cycles should be fast (see building your code fast above).
+* Debugging cycles should be fast (see building your code fast - see above).
 ---
 ## Do not use user interfaces
 * Not reproducible